ShamserulAwsGeek/createherfest-copilot-workshop/copilot-tips.md

-# Getting the most out of GitHub Copilot
+# Getting the most out of GitHub Copilot workshop

 GitHub Copilot is a generative AI tool which will create code suggestions based both on the context it sees and its training data.
 Due to its probabilistic nature, there isn't a set way to use the tool.
 You'll discover new ways to interact with it to best guide it towards what you're looking for.